ds-turner/intervals/README.md

 #> 11  c    23  25     5        20
 #> 12  d    10  15     5        20
 ```

-We can also create a set of intervals that represent the gaps between
-the given intervals

 ``` r
 neg_ints(ints, start, end, id)